thenexthub/Codira/lib/Migrator/README.md

 Finally, at the end of the pipeline, the outputs are emitted.
 If `-emit-migrated-file-path` was given, the `OutputText` of the final `MigrationState` is written to that file path.
 If `-dump-migration-states-dir` was specified, the input and output text of each state is dumped into that directory.
 Finally, if `-emit-remap-file-path` was specified, a file describing the differences between the first and last `MigrationState`'s `OutputText` is emitted.

-> See lib/Migrator/Migrator.cpp: `swift::migrator::updateCodeAndEmitRemap`
+> See lib/Migrator/Migrator.cpp: `language::migrator::updateCodeAndEmitRemap`

 Other controls for the frontend:

 - `-disable-migrator-fixits` - skips the fix-it passes during the migration pipeline.
-- `-migrate-keep-objc-visibility` - add `@objc` to declarations that were implicitly visible to Objective-C in Swift 3.
+- `-migrate-keep-objc-visibility` - add `@objc` to declarations that were implicitly visible to Objective-C in Codira 3.
 - `-api-diff-data-file` - override the API diff JSON file.

-> See include/swift/Migrator/MigratorOptions.h
+> See include/language/Migrator/MigratorOptions.h

 ### Fix-it Filter